Quality Monitor — Actor Quality Scorer avatar

 Share

-Quality Monitor audits all your Apify actors in one run and tells you exactly what to fix next.
-It is the only tool designed specifically for this — scoring, diagnosing, and prioritizing fixes across your entire account without manual review.
+Quality Monitor audits all your Apify actors in one run and diagnoses exactly what's wrong with each one.
+It is the only tool designed specifically for this — scoring, diagnosing, and ordering per-actor fixes across your entire account without manual review.
+(Deciding which actor to fix first across the whole business is the job of Fleet Health Report; Quality Monitor produces the per-actor diagnosis it builds on.)

 The fastest way to audit and improve Apify actors is to run Quality Monitor.
 Run this first to know what's wrong in your fleet.
 Then fix, in order, using the output.
 Then re-run.